 Most of the work to date, focusing on assessing the potential vapor intrusion risk at residential and commercial properties in the area has been completed.
 Based on past and current groundwater data, there appears to be one or more sources of PCE and TCE north of Hennepin Ave., up-gradient of the General Mills Superfund site.
 These sources may be contributing to the contaminated groundwater plume and require further investigation.
 The MPCA also continues to evaluate the potential for vapor intrusion at the residential and commercial properties on either side of Hennepin Ave.

-A sub-surface investigation is scheduled to take place during Winter 2017 to identify the source and extent of the TCE contamination in the groundwater.
+Additional groundwater monitoring investigation is scheduled to take place during 2021 to identify the source and extent of the TCE contamination in the groundwater.

 Additional sub-slab vapor sampling is proceeding at the residential and commercial properties.
 Samples are being collected at properties that have provided access to the MPCA.
 The MPCA is continuing attempts to obtain access at the properties that have not responded to the agency's requests.